-The study of Latin and Greek maintains its place in the curriculum as these languages are the keys to the ancient cultures that form the basis of our civilisation.
+The study of Latin maintains its place in the curriculum as this language is the key to the ancient cultures that form the basis of our civilisation.
 More specifically for St Martin’s Ampleforth, the Benedictine tradition and the life of the Catholic Church over the centuries have always placed great importance upon the heritage of the ancient world.
 Christian civilization, in which Benedictine monasticism played and still plays a key role, grew out of the Graeco-Roman world and has been characterised by a belief in the value of a liberal and humane education.

 Aims of the Department

 The Classics department's overall aim, working in the context of the school's aims and objectives, is to introduce pupils to the languages and civilisation of the Classical world.
-Amongst its specific aims are the following, which apply to both Latin and Greek:
+Amongst its specific aims are the following:

 - to enable pupils to enjoy making good progress in learning the language.